How NOT to Kill an Electric Motor on a Variable Frequency Drive

 3. Bearing Insulation

-Motors over 100 HP, and motors over 600 V, are susceptible to bearing damage from high-frequency circulating currents (in addition to capacitive shaft voltage discharge).
+Motors over 100 HP/75 kW are susceptible to bearing damage from high-frequency circulating currents (in addition to shaft voltage discharge).
 Installing one insulated bearing suffices to interrupt these circulating currents.
-An AEGIS Ring is still necessary, at the uninsulated end, to protect from the shaft voltages that are still present.
+An AEGIS Ring is still necessary, at the uninsulated end, to protect from the shaft voltage that is still present.
 (Insulating both bearings is also fine, but shaft grounding is still recommended to protect the driven equipment from shaft voltage discharge.)

 AEGIS Shaft Grounding Rings also have a 2-year extended warranty against bearing fluting damage.
 No other form of shaft grounding offers a warranty like this.